London Deserves More Than A Weekend

 More alternative.

-Vintage shops,
+Vintage stores.

-The Tower Of London Felt Surprisingly Dark
+The Tower Of London Carries The Weight Of History

-Not haunted-dark.
+Not haunted.

-London Is Best Experienced Slowly
+London Is Best Experienced Without Rushing

 Do less.

-Leave room for wandering.
+Leave time for wandering.

-For sitting in pubs longer than planned.
+Stay in pubs longer than planned.

-For bookstores.
+Browse bookstores.

-London is not a city you conquer in 72 hours.
+It's not a city you finish.